WEI XIONG 熊伟

 34. Markus Brunnermeier, Michael Sockin, and Wei Xiong (2017), China's Gradualistic Economic Approach and Financial Markets, American Economic Review Papers & Proceedings 107(5): 608-613.

 32. Chunxin Jia, Yaping Wang, and Wei Xiong (2017), Market Segmentation and Differential Reactions of Local and Foreign Investors to Analyst Recommendations, Review of Financial Studies 30, 2972-3008.

 31. Hanming Fang, Quanlin Gu, Wei Xiong, and Li-An Zhou (2016), Demystifying the Chinese Housing Boom, NBER Macroeconomics Annual, edited by Martin Eichenbaum and Jonathan Parker, 105-166.

-Housing price indices for 120 Chinese cities are available upon an email request
+Data download: Housing price indices for 120 Chinese cities

 29. Ing-haw Cheng, Andrei Kirilenko, and Wei Xiong (2015), Convective Risk Flows in Commodity Futures Markets, Review of Finance 19, 1733-1781.

 27. Markus Brunnermeier, Alp Simsek, and Wei Xiong (2014), A Welfare Criterion for Models with Distorted Beliefs, Quarterly Journal of Economics 129 (4), 1711-1752.

 26. Ing-haw Cheng and Wei Xiong (2014), The Financialization of Commodity Markets, Annual Review of Financial Economics 6, 419-441.